The Leafed Induced Subtree in chordal and bounded treewidth graphs: Chordal graphs

 \end{description}

 We first discuss about the correctness of the algorithm.
-When $t$ is a leaf, then by definition of the nice tree decomposition, $X_t$ is empty, thus the only $\hs$ that can satisfy the requierement is the empty set.
-When $t$ introduces the vertex $v$, then either this vertex will not be in the partial solution, corresponding to the first line, it is the first vertex to be added to the partial solution, corresponding to the second line, or is is a new vertex added to an already existing partial solution, corresponding to the third line.
-If $t$ forgets the vertex $v$, then we distinguish the situation where $v$ is not in the partial solution we consider, first line, it is an internal vertex of the induced subtree we are constructing, second line, or it is a leaf of the induced subtree we are constructing, third line.
-Note that, as we are working with the restricted version of \textsc{Leafed Induced Subtree}, we need to check that the vertex $v_0$ is an internal node.
-As the edges are handle by Claim~\ref{claim:two} and the fact that $|S| \leq 2$, then there is nothing to do when $t$ is an introduce edge.
+When $t$ is a leaf, then by definition of the nice tree decomposition, $X_t$ is empty, thus the only $\hs$ that can satisfy the requirement is the empty set.
+When $t$ introduces the vertex $v$, then either this vertex will not be in the partial solution, corresponding to the first line, it is the first vertex to be added to the partial solution, corresponding to the second line, or it is a new vertex added to an already existing partial solution, corresponding to the third line.
+If $t$ forgets the vertex $v$, then we distinguish the situation where $v$ is not in the partial solution we consider, first line, it is a leaf of the induced subtree we are constructing, second line, it is an internal vertex of the induced subtree we are constructing, third and fourth line depending whether the vertex is $v_0$ or not.
+Indeed, note that, as we are working with the restricted version of \textsc{Leafed Induced Subtree}, we need to check that the vertex $v_0$ is an internal node.
+In particular, when we forget a vertex, we need to ensure that this vertex will not be in a component disconnected to the component containing $v_0$ that may arrive later.
 In the case where $t$ is a join node, we simply add the size of the partial solution of each side and check the new degree of each vertex in $S$.